 How to draft a Shareholders’ Agreement

 From our experience, many new businesses don’t seek to put anything in place until a potential conflict arises, as they’re often too busy building the business to consider how to deal with future problems.

-For obvious reason, we would suggest you pay a legal expert to create an agreement as early as possible – which will typically be drafted in conjunction with new Articles of Association.
+For obvious reasons, we would suggest you pay a legal expert to create an agreement as early as possible – which will typically be drafted in conjunction with new Articles of Association.

-You can download agreement templates for under £50 from various online legal sites, but for a robust agreement, you really should consider paying for specific tailored advice.
+You can download agreement templates for under £50 from various online legal sites, but for a robust agreement, you really should consider paying for specifically tailored advice.

 For a typical small company with a few shareholders, the costs obviously vary from firm to firm but expect to pay between £300 and £750 + VAT for a tailored agreement.

 Recommended Contractor Accountants

 - SG Accounting - Join SG and get first 3 months @ £54.50pm

 - Integro Accounting - 6 months fixed fee accountancy service half price!

 - Intouch Accounting - Expert advice.
 Maximise your take-home pay